haondt/charon/README.md

 # charon

-charon is a utility for backing up data from one location to another at regular intervals.
+charon is a utility for automating data backups. charon uses [`restic`](https://restic.net/) for managing the backups.

 # table of contents